You don’t always have to be good at manipulating code to hack into secure systems. Being good at manipulating people can deliver the same results.

 Spear Phishing Emails

-Spear phishing emails use the same techniques as phishing but in a more sophisticated, more targeted way.
+Spear phishing emails use the same techniques as phishing emails, but in a more sophisticated, more targeted way.
 Attackers impersonate individuals or entities that are known to the victim.
 With the extent of information available on social media, it is easy enough for attackers to pinpoint likely things that will get the victim to take action.

 For example...